 Partial Shade Garden Design

 We have covered Deep shade, Dappled shade, and Light shade; where does Partial shade fit in?
 Partial shade is an area that receives 2 to 6 hours of sun each day.
 Many of our plants that prefer full sunlight will perform admirably in Partial shade.

 Moist Shade Garden Design

 Thought we covered all of the shade conditions?
 Wrong.
-There is the Moist shade area along streams, ponds, or well watered flowerbeds.
-Maidenhair and cinnamon ferns, trillium, bluebells and forget-me-nots, will thrive is this particular shade condition.
+There is a Moist shade area along streams, ponds, or well-watered flowerbeds.
+Maidenhair and cinnamon ferns, trillium, bluebells, and forget-me-nots, will thrive in this particular shade condition.

 Using Shade in your Landscape Design

 Can we control shade?
 Yes, it is possible to reduce deep shade to dappled shade under trees and large shrubs by pruning.
-Thinning out branches opens up the canopy, permitting more light to reach the ground and increasing the air flow.
+Thinning out branches opens the canopy, permitting more light to reach the ground and increasing the airflow.

-First remove the dead or diseased branches, then prune those that grow toward the center of the tree or shrub, rather than outward.
+First, remove the dead or diseased branches, then prune those that grow toward the center of the tree or shrub rather than outward.
 Continue selective pruning until you achieve the desired amount of shade.
 Remember, never prune more than one-third of the branches annually.
-It is better to remove small branches rather than major limbs.
-Removal of the lowest branches will raise the tree's canopy and allow more direct sun to reach the ground.
+It is better to remove small branches rather than significant limbs.
+Removal of the lowest branches will raise the tree's canopy and allow the more direct sun to reach the ground.

-A last resort drastic option would be the complete removal of large shrubs and trees, particularly if they are planted too closely together.
-This may be the only option in the case of trees or shrubs that drop leaves which are toxic to most plants, such as the eucalyptus or black walnut.
+The last resort drastic option would be the complete removal of large shrubs and trees, mainly if they are planted too closely together.
+It may be the only option for trees or shrubs that drop leaves that are toxic to most plants, such as the eucalyptus or black walnut.